wp-plugins/teachpress/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 3.1.9 - (23.10.2012) =
+* Bugfix: Fixed a bug with the year filter of tplist
-= 3.1.8 - (07.10.2012) =
+* Bugfix: Fixed a bug in bibtex implementation --> name is now a title = 3.1.8 - (07.10.2012) =
 * New: Portuguese (Brazil) translation added
 * Bugfix: Fixed a small bug in show_courses.php (variable declaration)